cvonk/esp8285-mqtt_light/README.md

 # Itead Sonoff S20 + MQTT + Google Assistant [![Build Status](https://travis-ci.org/cvonk/esp8285-MQTT_light.svg?branch=master)](https://travis-ci.org/cvonk/esp8285-MQTT_light.svg/)

+The gist: the IoT device speaks MQTT and is trusted.
+No auth, no encryption.
+Nice and simple.

 This is a follow-up from [Talk to your CD player using Google Home](https://coertvonk.com/sw/embedded/google-home-ifttt-esp8266-integration-23066).
 This time aroud, we use the light and elegant MQTT protocol to control a Itead Sonoff S20 power switch.
 To top it off, we hook it up to the Google Assistant eco system.

 Features: